Strategic Planning Background and Process

 In September 2017, the Strategic Planning Steering Committee, comprised of 40 members representing staff, students, parents, community members, business owners and city and county officials met to develop the foundation for a three-year strategic plan.
 The work included developing a new vision statement, mission statement and goals based on four areas identified by the Board of Trustees as priorities (Academic Achievement, Culture & Climate, Educator Quality and Family & Community Engagement).

 In October and November, the Action Planning Committees met for three days to add specific actions toward accomplishing the four goals.
-A draft of the final plan will presented to the Board of Trustees in January for approval, but a preview of the foundational elements of the plan can be found below.
+Finally, in late November, the Steering Committee members and Action Planning Committee members met to review the final draft.